-One-point determinations are made by compacting the soil in a mold of a given size with a specified rammer dropped from a specified height and then compared to an individual moisture/density curve (FOP for AASHTO T 99 or T 180) or a family of curves (FOP for AASHTO R 75).
+One-point determinations are made by compacting the soil in a mold of a given size with a specified rammer dropped from a specified height and then compared to an individual moisture-density curve (FOP for AASHTO T 99 or T 180) or soil moisture-density relations group (FOP for AASHTO R 75).
 Four alternate methods - A, B, C, and D - are used and correspond to the methods described in the FOP for AASHTO T 99/T 180.
-The method used in AASHTO T 272 must match the method used for the reference curve or to establish the family of curves.
-For example, when moisture-density relationships as determined by T 99 - Method C are used to form the family of curves or an individual moisture density curve, then T 99 - Method C must be used to for the one-point determination.
+The method used in AASHTO T 272 must match the method used for the reference curve or to develop the soil moisture-density relations.
+For example, when moisture-density relationships as determined by T 99 - Method C are used to form the soil moisture-density relations group or an individual moisture density curve, then T 99 - Method C must be used to for the one-point determination.